 Shira Plateau Day Hike

-There is a fair amount of wildlife on the plateau and though most of it is elusive and nocturnal, with care the events of the night can be reconstructed from the footprints around the watering points on the streams.
-There are herds of buffalo as well as smaller gazelles and bushbuck, and the carcasses of eland and elephant higher on the mountain prove that these larger animals are occasional visitors also.
+There is a fair amount of wildlife on the plateau however most of it is elusive and nocturnal but with care the events of the night can be reconstructed from the footprints around the watering points on the streams.
+There are herds of buffalo but also smaller gazelles and bush buck, there is the carcass of eland and elephant higher on the mountain proving that these larger animals are occasional visitors.

 Walking with the Maasai